JayBazuzi/mcp-jetbrains/README.md

 ### Manual Installation

 Add the following JSON block to your User Settings (JSON) file in VS Code.
-You can do this by pressing `Ctrl + Shift + P` and typing `Preferences: Open User Settings (JSON)`.
+You can do this by pressing `Ctrl/Cmd + Shift + P` and typing `Preferences: Open User Settings (JSON)`.

 ```json
 {